All you will ever need to know about ovarian reserve

 (DHEA, CoQ10, Vitamin D3, Omega-3)

-When it comes to having healthy eggs, everything matters:
+When it comes to having healthy eggs, these three factors matter most:

-Your genes: some women enter menopause very early (in their mid-20s) and there is a strong genetic component to this (but be careful not to over-interpret the data and remember that you are not a statistic, but an individual).
+- Your genes: some women enter menopause very early, already in their mid-20s and there is a strong genetic component to this.
+Meaning, if your mom went into menopause early, there is a chance that your own ovaries may become empty at a faster rate.
+But be careful not to over-interpret any information and remember that you are not a statistic, but an individual.
 There is, anyway, not much you can do about your genes apart from knowing early enough and planning accordingly.

-How old you are: what do you thing is better for your eggs, to produce a baby five years or twenty years after your body started ovulating (and sending the message: “I am ready”)?
+- How old you are.
+What do you thing is better for your eggs, to produce a baby five years or twenty years after your body started ovulating?
+Right.
+That’s why it’s important to have a first baby at least before the age of 30.

 Obviously, the last point is the only one that we can have some control over.
-With some knowledge and discipline, most women can at least partially improve their egg quality and extract the best out of their individual pool of eggs.
+Which is okay.
+Because with some knowledge and discipline, most women can at least partially improve their egg quality and extract the best out of their individual pool of eggs.

 This is not only possible, but has proven both scientifically and practically to bring positive results.

-Importantly, results will not occur over night; a time frame of 3-6 months should be allowed.
+Importantly, results will not occur over night; a time frame of at least 3 months should be allowed.

 When it comes to testing ovarian reserve, this is likely the first parameter your fertility doctor will look at.